SeanJames17/air-gapped-lab/README.md

 ## Virtualized Infrastructure (Hyper‑V)

+### Patch Management

+#### WSUS Server
+- Windows Server VM running Windows Server Update Services (WSUS)
+- Connected exclusively to the **Air‑Gap** virtual switch
+- No direct internet access
+- Acts as the internal patch source for air‑gapped systems

+The WSUS server is used as the authoritative patch repository for the isolated environment.
+Patch metadata and content are managed internally to support update and remediation workflows without granting internet access to production systems.

 ### Network & Security
 - **pfSense Firewall (VM)**
   - Acts as the central firewall and traffic broker